LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/azure/index.md

-﻿# Installing Grant ID on Azure App Services
+﻿# Installing GrantID on Azure App Services

 > [!NOTE]
 > The documentation for this system is currently under construction.
 We apologize for any inconvenience this may cause.
 Please